-ITD Metal is a project-driven subject which would suit students who enjoy using their practical and written skills to design and manufacture metal-based projects within a workshop learning environment.
-Students advance their knowledge and understanding of materials, machines, laser cutters, lathes, hand tools and processes through a range of practical and theory-related topics.
-Completion of this subject will prepare students for more specialised learning in Metalwork and Engineering Skills.
+Design Metal and Engineering is a project-driven subject which would suit students who enjoy using their practical and written skills to design and manufacture metal-based projects within a workshop learning environment.
+Students advance their knowledge and understanding of materials, machines, CNC laser and plasma cutters, lathes, hand tools and processes through a range of practical and theory-related topics.
+Completion of this subject will prepare students for more specialised learning in senior Engineering Skills and Certificate III Engineering Technical.